Zooce/School-Notes/README.md

 3. Push an initial commit to the private repo's master branch, which serves as a starting point
 4. Create a working branch off the private master branch
 5. Do all of my work on the private working branch
-6. Whenever new changes are made on the public branch, pull and merge them into the private master branch, and then do the same from the private master branch into the private working branch
+6. Whenever new changes are made on the public branch, pull and merge them into the private working branch (you can also keep the private master branch updated as well - this is a little extra work that hasn't yet been necessary for me)

 Here's an example `.git/config`: